 I learned very early in life to detach myself from myself.
 I grew up feeling

-guilty if I thought that I had something that someone else didn’t have.
-I
+guilty if I had something that someone else didn’t have.
+I can’t remember

-can’t remember leaving food on a plate without feeling guilty about the
+leaving food on a plate without feeling guilty about the starving children

-starving children in India.
-Although I really do believe that it is important
+in India.
+Although I really do believe that it is important to be considerate

-to be considerate and humble, I do not believe that this requires us to be
+and humble, I do not believe that this requires us to be disrespectful to

 Somehow the good intention of learning to be kind, considerate and fair